ibm-cloud-docs/databases-for-enterprisedb/data-portability.md

 - Planning and execution for the porting of the required application code on the alternate infrastructure, including the adaptation of customer's application code, and deployment automation.
 - Conversion of the exported data and configuration to format required by the alternate infrastructure and adapted applications,

-For more information about your responsibilities when using {{site.data.keyword.databases-for-enterpriseDB}}, see [Shared responsibilities for {{site.data.keyword._service-name_notm}}](/docs/cloud-databases?topic=cloud-databases-responsibilities-cloud-databases).
+For more information about your responsibilities when using {{site.data.keyword.databases-for-enterprisedb}}, see [Shared responsibilities for {{site.data.keyword.databases-for-enterprisedb}}](/docs/cloud-databases?topic=cloud-databases-responsibilities-cloud-databases).

 ## Data export procedures
 {: #data-portability-procedures}

-{{site.data.keyword.databases-for-enterpriseDB}} provides mechanisms to export your content that has been uploaded, stored, and processed using the service.
+{{site.data.keyword.databases-for-enterprisedb}} provides mechanisms to export your content that has been uploaded, stored, and processed using the service.

-## Migrating data from {{site.data.keyword.databases-for-enterpriseDB}}
+## Migrating data from {{site.data.keyword.databases-for-enterprisedb}}
 {: #data-portability-migrating-data-enterprisedb}

-You can use the following methods to export data from {{site.data.keyword.databases-for-enterpriseDB}}.
+You can use the following methods to export data from {{site.data.keyword.databases-for-enterprisedb}}.

 Connect to your {{site.data.keyword.cloud}} deployment: